Structural Analysis of Left-Handed Batting Advantage in NPB

 Switch Hitting Pros and Cons

 Structural left-handed advantages have made right-to-left batting switches common in NPB.
 Ichiro himself switched from right to left as a youth.
 However, switching has drawbacks.
 Originally right-handed players who switch left tend toward pull-heavy hitting.
-2023 data showed converted lefties' pull rate at 45% versus 38% for natural lefties.
-This tendency makes them shift targets, with 2024 shift application rates 15% higher against converted lefties.
+Converted lefties show a more pull-skewed spray chart than natural left-handed hitters.
+That tendency makes them shift targets, and defenses more often slide the infield toward the right side against them.
 Balancing left-handed structural advantages with shift countermeasures will be a key player development theme.
+Because a pull-heavy spray chart is easy for opposing benches to read, whether a converted hitter can also drive the ball the other way often decides who survives at the top level.

 Market Value Created by Left-Handed Pitching Scarcity

 Inextricably linked to left-handed batting advantage is the high market value of left-handed pitchers.
-In 2024, left-handers made up only 28 percent of NPB's first-team registered pitchers, creating a chronic supply shortage against demand.
+Left-handers remain a consistent minority among NPB's first-team pitching staffs, creating a chronic supply shortage against demand.
 Because lefties can neutralize same-side left-handed batters, specialist left-handed relievers have long been prized.
-In the draft, left-handed pitchers tend to be selected roughly one round earlier than comparable right-handers on average, reflecting the scouting premium placed on left-arm talent.
-Research also suggests left-handed pitchers carry lower injury risk, making them attractive long-term investments for stabilizing starting rotations.
+In the draft, a left-hander tends to come off the board before a right-hander of similar grade, reflecting the scouting premium placed on left-arm talent.
+Because that scarcity justifies patience in development, left-handers are treated as long-term investments for stabilizing starting rotations.
+At equal ability, a left-hander offers more ways to be deployed, and that flexibility shows up directly in contract terms and appearance counts.

 Defensive Position Constraints for Left-Handers